atlassian/escalator/docs/calculations.md

 **For example:**

-We have 10 pods with a single container, each requesting `500m` CPU and `100mb` memory.
+We have 10 pods with a single container, each container requesting `500m` CPU and `100mb` memory.
 The calculated requests would add up to 5 (`5000m`) CPU and `1000mb` memory.
  - `10 * 500m` = **5000m**
  - `10 * 100mb` = **1000mb**